Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 What is Kerosene Creek?

 Kerosene Creek is heated as thermal water rises from the ground below.
-This means the water is not just warm, but also rich in minerals.
+This means the water is not just warm but also rich in minerals.

 As these Rotorua hot springs are entirely natural, swimmers tend to find the temperature can vary in different spots.
-If you’re in a cool spot, you might be able to find warmer water by moving just a metre or two.
+If you’re in a cool place, you might be able to find warmer water by moving just a metre or two.

 Another popular spot nearby to experience natural hot springs is Spa Thermal Park in Taupo.